 TEAMER funding will support a diverse set of research and development goals.
 Outcomes may be related to grid-focused technology, Powering the Blue Economy markets or applications, or a cross-cutting topic.

-It is critical to understand that TEAMER funding will be distributed directly to the TEAMER network facilities to provide the requested support, not to the applicant requesting support.
+TEAMER funding will be distributed directly to the TEAMER network facilities to provide the requested support, not to the applicant requesting support.
 RFTS applicants and facility managers must work closely prior to a TEAMER RFTS submission and fully agree that the final test plan is achievable within schedule and budget, and likely to produce the desired result.
 In certain cases, TEAMER may provide a stipend to cover travel and other logistical expenses on behalf of the applicant.

 TEAMER will be open to a wide array of applicants engaged in MRE research and development, and the program aims to support a diverse set of awards.
 Potential applicants may be part of industry (both large and small companies), academia, not-for-profit organizations, government or other types of organizations, both domestic and international.
 Employees of the U.S. Department of Energy and DOE National Labs are prohibited from applying to RFTS calls, but may be included in awards as network facilities.
 Research groups are also prohibited from applying for support at a facility within their own institution.
 Please refer to the TEAMER Rules and Regulations for more information.